josephlarralde/soundworks-create/dev/README.md

 #### `npm run build`

-Build the application: transpile, bundle the source code without launching the server.
+Build the application: transpile and bundle the source code without launching the server.

 #### `npm run build:prod`